During your stay

 Our staff are committed to meeting your requests and needs.
 If you have any queries please do not hesitate to ask.
 If you need to leave your ward at any time, please inform your nurse.

-Berkeley Vale Private offers a high standard of accommodation with both shared and private rooms.
-All rooms have ensuite facilities, specially designed for maximum access.
+Berkeley Vale Private offers a high standard of accommodation with private rooms and ensuite bathrooms.

-While we will make every endeavour to provide you with your accommodation preference, please understand that in certain circumstances of high activity, it may be necessary to offer you a shared room.
+While we will make every endeavour to provide you with your accommodation preference, please understand that in certain circumstances of high activity, this may not be possible.

 For visitor accommodation please contact the reception staff

 Access for Disabled Persons

 The hospital will ensure that it is always accessible to disabled persons.

 The hospital is single storey, it has no entry or internal steps and has a wheelchair for visitors if required.
 Each patient bathroom is wheelchair accessible.